 About the Gallery

-Each year, the Confederation Center Museum of Art presents an average of 20 exhibitions of work by Canadian visual artists.
-The Museum has four main exhibition halls on two levels, plus smaller exhibition spaces at the entrance and in the promenade of the Center.
-In addition, a collection of public sculptures can be found on the esplanades of the Center.
+Each year, the Confederation Centre Art Gallery presents an average of 20 exhibitions of work by Canadian visual artists.
+The Gallery has four main exhibition halls on two levels, plus smaller exhibition spaces at the entrance and in the concourse of the Centre.
+In addition, a collection of public sculptures can be found on the esplanades of the Centre.
 Almost all exhibits are documented and available in our online archives.

 Join us for an interesting and ongoing conversation about Canadian art and the ideas artists pursue.
-The Museum is a public space for your engagement with art and ideas – entry is in exchange for donations – and we hope you will visit it often.
+The Gallery is a public space for your engagement with art and ideas and we hope you will visit it often.
+Admission is by donation.